Colin Beattie steps down from SNP treasurer role following arrest

 Ms Robison said: “We need to wait for the facts to be established, whether that’s through the ongoing police investigation and, of course, the review about how the party is managed, and that is really, really important not just to reassure party members, but it is important that the public expect us to get our own house in order, while also focusing as a Government on supporting their households through the cost-of-living crisis.”

-Defeated SNP leadership candidate Kate Forbes, meanwhile, told BBC Radio 4 that claims about the party’s finances had been “mind-blowing” and “decisive and quick action” is needed or the SNP will be in trouble, a sentiment with which the Deputy First Minister agreed.
+Defeated SNP leadership candidate Kate Forbes told BBC Radio 4 that claims about the party’s finances had been “mind-blowing” and “decisive and quick action” is needed or the SNP will be in trouble, a sentiment backed by Ms Robison.

+Scottish Liberal Democrat leader Alex Cole-Hamilton said: “This position must be one of the least appealing vacancies in Scottish political history.

+“In a matter of months the SNP have lost their leader, chief executive, their auditors and now their treasurer.